-Two levels of training, Entry Level (60 credit) and Advanced Level (48 credit) are offered, each with its own track: Licensed Professional Counselor (LPC) Track and Professional Track
+Two levels of training, Equivalency (60 credit MMTC, 60 credit MAMT) and Advanced (48 credit MMTC & 48 credit MAMT) are offered.

-Entry Level 60 Credit Program: Students with a Bachelor's Degree Outside of Music Therapy
+Equivalency Level Program: Students with a Bachelor's Degree Outside of Music Therapy

-The 60 credit professional track degree program is specially designed for students who wish to complete music therapy training (attaining MT-BC eligibility) at the graduate level.
+The equivalency degree programs are specially designed for students who wish to complete music therapy training (attaining MT-BC eligibility) at the graduate level.
 Typically, these students have an undergraduate degree in music (or related field) and are versatile instrumentalists and vocalists, but have not yet studied music therapy.
-Students in this program complete the requirements for Board Certification through 500-level courses, and then continue with courses in advanced clinical practices (identical to the 48 credit Advanced Level program).
-Students in the Entry Level program may choose either the Professional Track or the Licensed Professional Counselor (LPC) Track once they have reached the Advanced Level.
+Students in this program complete the requirements for Board Certification through 500-level courses, and then continue with courses in advanced clinical practices (identical to the Advanced Level program).

-Advanced Level 48 Credit Program: Students with a Bachelor's Degree of Music Therapy and MT-BC Accreditation

-The 48 credit advanced professional track degree program is specially designed for accredited music therapists (MT-BC) who wish to develop advanced skills in music therapy clinical practice, with a special emphasis on advanced clinical practices.
-Students in this program may choose either the Professional Track or the Licensed Professional Counselor (LPC) Track.
+Advanced Level Program: Students with a Bachelor's Degree of Music Therapy and MT-BC Credential The advanced counseling (MMTC) and professional (MAMT) degree programs are specially designed for accredited music therapists (MT-BC) who wish to develop advanced skills in music therapy clinical practice, with a special emphasis on advanced clinical practices.
+The MMTC degrees are designed for music therapists who wish to complete the academic requirements to qualify for a License as a Professional Counselor (LPC) in Pennsylvania.
+Detailed information and links to state requirements are provided in the Music therapy Graduate Handbook.